openaire/guidelines-literature-repositories/docs/field_alternativeidentifier.rst

 Attribute alternateIdentifierType (M)
 -------------------------------------

-The type of the AlternateIdentifier (occurence: 1).
+The type of the AlternateIdentifier (occurrence: 1).
 Mandatory if *AlternateIdentifier* is used.

  The type value is *suggested* in the following list: